-- Objective: ensure compliance with European legislation such as CSDDD and EUDR; - Raw Materials Involved: cocoa, brown sugar, eggs, meat and fish products; - Strategies: risk analyses and collaboration with suppliers to ensure compliance with the relevant directives.
+- Objective: ensure compliance with European legislation such as - Raw Materials Involved: cocoa, brown sugar, eggs, meat and fish - Strategies: risk analyses and collaboration with suppliers to ensure compliance with the relevant directives.
 Establishing supplier relations is fundamental to guaranteeing continued and sustainable supplies.